Latest SeedProd News

 So browse the templates until you find a design close to how you want your waitlist page to look.
 From there, hover your mouse over the template and click the checkmark icon.

-For instance, we like the look of the City Coming Soon Page template, so we’ll pick that one.
+For instance, I liked the look of the City Coming Soon Page template, so I’ll pick that one.

 Choose a waitlist landing page template